ttpham6/primeServer/README.md

 # primeServer
-Repository for the webUI portion of the primeServer
-A full deployment includes downloading this source from: https://github.com/ttpham6/primeServer
+Repository for the REST JSON API portion of the primeServer A full deployment includes downloading this source from: https://github.com/ttpham6/primeServer